 DOC9.5.3.2 The approach for LJRPs and for contingencies other than DRZPs

-(a) Data exchanged between DNOs and Generators via NGESO
+(a) Data exchanged between DNOs and Generators via the ISOP

-In this approach in DOC9.5.3.2.(a), relevant loading and other operational parameters are exchanged indirectly between Generators who are BM Participants and the DNO via NGESO.
+In this approach in DOC9.5.3.2.(a), relevant loading and other operational parameters are exchanged indirectly between Generators who are BM Participants and the DNO via the ISOP.

-NGESO, each Generator with Synchronised (or connected and available to generate although not Synchronised) Power Generating Modules in the Power Island and the DNO shall exchange information as set out in this DOC9.5.3.2.(a) to enable NGESO to issue instructions via the Balancing Mechanism or via an emergency instruction to that Generator in relation to its Power Generating Modules in the Power Island until Re-Synchronisation takes place, on the basis that the Generator will (where practicable) seek to maintain the Target Frequency.
+The ISOP, each Generator with Synchronised (or connected and available to generate although not Synchronised) Power Generating Modules in the Power Island and the DNO shall exchange information as set out in this DOC9.5.3.2.(a) to enable the ISOP to issue instructions via the Balancing Mechanism or via an emergency instruction to that Generator in relation to its Power Generating Modules in the Power Island until Re-Synchronisation takes place, on the basis that the Generator will (where practicable) seek to maintain the Target Frequency.

-The information to NGESO from the Generator will cover its relevant operational parameters as required in the Balancing Code in the Grid Code and from NGESO to the Generator will cover data on Demand and changes in Demand in the Power Island.
+The information to the ISOP from the Generator will cover its relevant operational parameters as required in the Balancing Code in the Grid Code and from the ISOP to the Generator will cover data on Demand and changes in Demand in the Power Island.

-The information from the DNO to NGESO will comprise data on Demand in the Power Island, including data on any constraints within the Power Island.
+The information from the DNO to the ISOP will comprise data on Demand in the Power Island, including data on any constraints within the Power Island.

-NGESO will keep the DNO informed of the balancing instructions or emergency instructions it is issuing to Embedded Power Generating Modules within the Power Island.
+The ISOP will keep the DNO informed of the balancing instructions or emergency instructions it is issuing to Embedded Power Generating Modules within the Power Island.

 (b) Data exchanged directly between DNOs and Generators